zhonghao-sheng/website_review_tool/README.md

 ### 2. User Registration and Login
 - Register as a user to access public websites.
-- UniMelb-specific and restricted content will require you to have a valid UniMelb account.
+- UoM-specific and restricted content will require you to have a valid UoM account.
-- Use Okta Verify for secure login when accessing UniMelb-restricted pages.
+- Use Okta Verify for secure login when accessing UoM-restricted pages.

 ## Repository Structure